-Sure, life is a journey, not a destination, but living on an island on the other side of the world means that we often just want to get to where we are going the quickest that we can, especially when flying at the back of the plane.
+Sure, life is a journey, not a destination.
+However, living on an island on the other side of the world means that we often just want to get to where we are going the quickest that we can.
+And that’s especially when flying at the back of the plane.

 To New York